We may receive compensation when you click on links to products from our partners.

-No, not in yoga pants and not in a fresh pair of pyjamas.
+No, not in yoga pants and not in a fresh pair of pajamas.
 Getting dressed and making an effort with our appearances can truly help us to feel put-together, ready, and positive about the day ahead.

 There’s nothing wrong with embracing the work-from-home life and skipping the pencil skirt and heels, but opting for a comfortable yet professional looking outfit is going to help you avoid the burning desire to curl up on the couch.

 It’s been proven that getting ready for the day boosts productivity and gives a better sense of purpose to people who work from home.

 One of the more difficult aspects of working from home is the endless distractions we’re surrounded by each day.
 Social media notifications, needy kids, chatty spouses, dirty dishes, and that bottle of wine and new episodes of your favourite show calling your name.
 Fighting distractions all day makes it harder for you to work effectively and can leave you feeling unaccomplished and frustrated.

 Remember to treat your workday as a workday and eliminate as many distractions as possible.
 Keep your office door closed and make it clear to friends and family members that you’re not available for random distractions during work hours.

 Shovelling your sandwich into your mouth with one hand still on your keypad isn’t a good example of mindful eating.
 Forgetting to eat lunch altogether is an even worse idea.
 We all need to eat and we all need a break at some point in the day – this is why you’re typically allocated an hour’s lunch break in your employment contract.

 Just because you’re working from home, doesn’t mean that this rule is void.
 Make the effort to take your lunch break.
 Step away from the office and mindfully eat a balanced and nutritious lunch away from your desk – even if it’s in front of the TV.

 The energy boost from the food and rest will only benefit you in the second half of the workday.